Trail History and Future Growth

 The Present and Future

-Today, LCC works with public land managing agencies and private land owners to develop and maintain Trail sites, publishes an annual Trail guidebook for users available with an annual LCC membership of $45 or more, runs a stewardship program and advocates for clean water and public access.
+Today, LCC works with public land managing agencies and private land owners to develop and maintain Trail sites, publishes an annual online Trail guidebook for users available with a yearly LCC membership of $45 or more, runs a stewardship program and advocates for clean water and public access.

 The Lake Champlain Paddlers’ Trail system now includes 41 locations on public and private lands providing access to over 600 campsites.
 Our long-term goal is to have Trail locations roughly a day’s paddle apart.
 We have nearly reached the capacity to expand the Trail on state-owned public lands.
 New sites will need to be located on municipal and private lands.
 Please contact us at lcc@ if you have land to share or would like to help expand and maintain the Trail. lakechamplaincommittee.org